JureSeselj/kiteboarding-club/README.md

 # Goal for this Project
 Welcome to NRT Kiteboarding Club.
 This club provides an outlet for all people desiring adrenalin and sport activity to get involved and give kiteboarding or paddle boarding a go.

 This site gives some information about the club, stuf, events, basic information about kiteboarding and paddle boarding prices to capture the eye of a potential member.
-It also gives the ability to make contact with the club easily through social media or directly via the contact form.
+It also gives the ability to make contact with the club easily through social media or directly via the Sign Up form.

 ![Responsive Displays]